-In Phase 10 and Phase 11 the contract for modelling approaches for providing support to bluefin tuna stock assessment was again awarded to Dr. Tom Carruthers (Blue Matter Science, Canada), who initiated the work on MSE and modelling in 2014.
+In Phase 10 the contract for modelling approaches for providing support to bluefin tuna stock assessment was again awarded to Dr. Tom Carruthers (Blue Matter Science, Canada), , who initiated the work on MSE and modelling in 2014.
+Given the extension of Phase 10, the contract for modelling approaches was extended up to March 2021.